PiercingXX/battlezone-netcode-patch/LOGGING_README.md

 ## Required

-I need BOTH host and client logging to ensure this is actually viable.
+I need BOTH host and client logging to ensure this is actually viable and to see what improvements will need to be made.
 All players need to upload logging bundles, Discord should work for this.

 ## Notes